Five top car safety checks

 Five top car safety checks you can do at home

-Now that spring is in the air and the weather is improving, many of us will be planning longer journeys and road trips for holidays and weekends away.
-Now is the perfect time to perform a few simple walk around safety checks before setting off…
+Many of us are planning longer journeys and road trips for holidays and weekends away this summer, and now is the perfect time to perform a few simple walk around safety checks before setting off…

 Engine oil level